vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Pages.
 ## CHAPTER XVIIT.
 Atonement for offences :

-The prapanna not likely to offend; If offences occur, prayas chitta necessary; the prapanna will never, in any case, go to the world of Yama; the view that even delibe. rate offences of the prapanna will not have adverse results untenable: the nature of the prapanna's prayaschitta ; illustrations; the heinousness of offences against Bhaga. vatas; necessity of securiog their pardon,
+The prapanna not likely to offend; If offences occur, prayas citta necessary; the prapanna will never, in any case, go to the world of Yama; the view that even delibe. rate offences of the prapanna will not have adverse results untenable: the nature of the prapanna's prayascitta ; illustrations; the heinousness of offences against Bhaga. vatas; necessity of securiog their pardon,

 176 to 189